Achalasia

 • Manometry

-• Barium swallow x-rays
+• Sometimes barium swallow x-rays

 X-rays of the esophagus taken while the person is swallowing barium (a barium swallow) show the normal rhythmic contractions of the esophagus are missing.
 The esophagus is widened, usually only moderately but occasionally to enormous proportions, but is narrow at the lower esophageal sphincter.

 Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia (called pseudoachalasia), so doctors may do additional tests to rule them out.
-Cancer at the gastroesophageal junction can be diagnosed by esophagoscopy, computed tomography (CT) of the chest and abdomen, or by endoscopic ultrasonography (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).
+Cancer at the gastroesophageal junction can be diagnosed by esophagoscopy, computed tomography (CT) of the chest and abdomen, or by endoscopic ultrasound (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).

 Treatment of Achalasia